NGSAnalysisOnBeocatClass/in_class_problems/Lecture2.md

 ```

 ## Code challenge 2 questions:
-Given what you know about fasta file format, write a command with `grep` using the `-c` flag that will return the number of sequences in each fasta file in `~/class/fasta`.
+Given what you know about FASTA file format, write a command with `grep` using the `-c` flag that will return the number of sequences in each fasta file in `~/class/fasta`.

-**Here again is a simple example of a fasta file called `test.fasta`.
+**Here again is a simple example of a fasta file called `test.fasta`.**

 ```
 >seq1